 What is USB-C Power Delivery (PD)?

-At its core, USB Power Delivery (PD) is a charging standard or protocol that allows for significantly higher power transfer through a USB-C connection.
-While a standard USB port might offer a trickle of power, just enough to charge a phone slowly, Power Delivery negotiates a much higher voltage and current.
-This enables it to charge power-hungry devices like laptops, tablets, and even gaming consoles quickly and safely.
+At its core, USB Power Delivery (PD) is a charging standard that enables significantly higher power transfer through a USB-C connection.
+Unlike standard USB ports that offer minimal power, PD negotiates higher voltage and current, allowing it to rapidly and safely charge devices such as laptops, tablets, and gaming consoles.
+A hub USB C Power Delivery integrates this powerful charging technology, creating a central point for both connectivity and power.
+For shop curated usb hubs on this site.

 How Does Pass-Through Charging Work?